Kuadrant/authorino/docs/user-guides/deny-with-redirect-to-login.md

 ## 5. Setup Envoy

-The following bundle from the Authorino examples (commands below) is to apply Envoy configuration and deploy Envoy proxy, that wire up the Matrix Quotes webapp behind the reverse-proxy and external authorization with the Authorino instance.
+The following bundle from the Authorino examples (manifest referred in the command below) is to apply Envoy configuration and deploy Envoy proxy, that wire up the Matrix Quotes webapp behind the reverse-proxy and external authorization with the Authorino instance.

 For details and instructions to setup Envoy manually, see _Protect a service > Setup Envoy_ in the [Getting Started](./../getting-started.md#1-setup-envoy) page.
 For a simpler and straighforward way to manage an API, without having to manually install or configure Envoy and Authorino, check out [Kuadrant](https://github.com/kuadrant).